How to Play Pocket Tens in Poker

 Avoid Slow-Playing Sets

 Particularly if the pot is multi-way!
 Don’t try to get tricky when you flop a set of tens!
-If it checks around, not only are you giving players free cards to draw and beat you, you’re keeping the pot size down for when you do win.
+If it checks around, not only are you giving players free chances at seeing the remaining community cards and beating you, you’re keeping the pot size down for when you do win.
+Bet or raise here!

 The only exception to this would be in a heavily-raised pot, where you’re out of position and with the top set.
 This hand blocks your opponent’s calling range, so you may want to give them a chance to catch up.